mjdi/vrbtkb/README.md

 #**INSTRUCTIONS FOR SETTING UP WITH Next Thing Co.
 CHIP (all scripts have been updated specifically for the CHIP) **

-Flash 4.4 (non-headless, trying now) headless (FEL mode shorting FEL and GND) http://flash.getchip.com/
+Flash 4.4 server (FEL mode by shorting FEL and GND pins) http://flash.getchip.com/

 ~~delete the driver > libusbK > Flashing Mode Chip thingee